seemajune/js-basics-readme-v-000/README.md

 # => "the quick brown fox"
 ```

-Notice how that semicolon separates the reversal from the downcasing?
-JavaScript, like Ruby, also requires semicolons when executing two statements on the same line:
+Notice how that semicolon separates the reversal from the down-casing?
+JavaScript, like Ruby, also requires semicolons when executing two statements on
+the same line:

 ```javascript
 var fox = "XOF NWORB KCIUQ EHT";
 fox = fox.split("").reverse().join(""); fox = fox.toLowerCase();
 // => "the quick brown fox"
 ```
 Of course, there are exceptions.
-For instance, when we cover loops, you may notice that the `for` loop abides by this rule for the first two statements in its argument but not for the last.
-Not to worry, its syntax will get covered more fully later in the curriculum.
+For instance, when we cover loops, you may
+notice that the `for` loop abides by this rule for the first two statements in
+its argument but not for the last.
+Not to worry, its syntax will get covered
+more fully later in the curriculum.

 **Ideal**

 From [Codecademy's blog on semicolons](https://www.codecademy.com/blog/78):

->As we saw above, the semicolon in JavaScript is used to separate statements.
-However, it can be omitted if the statement is followed by a line break (or there’s only one statement in a {block}).
-A statement is a piece of code that tells the computer to do something.
-Here are the most common types of statements:
+> As we saw above, the semicolon in JavaScript is used to separate statements.
+> However, it can be omitted if the statement is followed by a line break (or
+> there’s only one statement in a {block}).
+A statement is a piece of code that
+> tells the computer to do something.
+Here are the most common types of
+> statements:

 ```javascript
 var i;                        // variable declaration